Krivogaštani Municipality: Geography

-The municipality borders Kruševo Municipality to the west, Dolneni Municipality to the north, Prilep Municipality to the east, and Mogila Municipality to the south.
+The municipality borders the Kruševo Municipality to the west, the Dolneni Municipality to the north, the Prilep Municipality to the east, and the Mogila Municipality to the south.

 Demographics

-According to the last national census from 2021, the municipality has 5,167 inhabitants.
+According to the 2021 North Macedonia census, the municipality has 5,167 inhabitants.
 Ethnic groups in the municipality include:

 Inhabited places

 The main village of Krivogaštani is located along the main route from Prilep to Kruševo.